Fire Department

 Fire Suppression

-The Department provides emergency response to fire, EMS water rescue, urban search and rescue, and hazardous materials incidents within the City and Fig Garden, and contract areas through mutual-aid and auto-aid requests.
+The Department provides emergency response to a wide variety of calls for service, including fire, EMS, water rescue, urban search and rescue, and hazardous materials incidents.

 FFD employs approximately 346 uniformed firefighter members.
 Twenty-seven staffed companies consist of 19 engines, 5 ladder trucks, and 3 squads.
 The department cross staffs the following units when needed; 2 water tenders, 2 type-3 brush apparatus, 1 type-1 Hazmat apparatus,1 type-1 heavy rescue apparatus, 4 patrol-type apparatus, 2 rescue boats, and 2 aircraft rescue apparatus.
 The companies are divided into four districts; each district is supervised by a battalion chief.